Coronary Artery Disease Treatment in Houston & Sugar Land, TX

 Coronary artery disease is caused by plaque buildup along the walls of the coronary arteries, which are responsible for supplying blood to your heart.
 Over time, the plaque buildup could cause narrowing or blockage of the coronary arteries and lead to serious complications such as a heart attack.
 This build-up is called atherosclerosis.
 As atherosclerosis progresses, it will become more and more difficult for your blood to deliver oxygen to vital organs of the body, and it can also lead to issues with blood clotting.
+The cardiology specialists at ICA Cardiology are highly experienced and respected.
+They specialize in diagnosing and treating advanced and complex cardiac problems.
+Call (713) 790-9125 to schedule an appointment today!

 What Are My Risk Factors?